DiscontinuedUpdate: New Balance Fresh Foam 1080 v9

 New Balance crowds the midsole with a lot of technologies.
 Running the entire length is ABZORB foam for a bit of firmness and responsiveness.
 Beneath this full-length foam in the heel is what New Balance calls as the N2 foam, which is very soft.
 This is the main reason why heel strikers will love this shoe.
 In the forefoot, a version of the N2 called the N2 Burst, gives a tad of softness.
 Putting some stability in the shoe is a thermoplastic shank called the T-Beam.
 It starts at the heel and ends just around the midfoot.

-A very breathable mesh and fused on overlays wraps a large section of the upper.
+It uses the same breathable mesh upper found in the New Balance 1500 v5 and it is fused on overlays wraps a large section of the upper.
 It gives the shoe plenty of breathability and seamless support.
 Running sockless is definitely an option in the 1080 v5.
 The ankle collar and the tongue are very well-padded.
 An asymmetrical heel counter is slightly higher at the lateral part of the heel to help control overpronation.